 heater blow cold or the air conditioner blow hot?
 These are signs that your blend

-an hour of your time you can replace this part to get your climate control back working
+a half hour of your time you can replace this part to get your climate control back working

 This actuator is used to move temperature and air direction control doors